-A VA Hospital medical malpractice lawyer can help if you or someone you care about was the victim of professional negligence.
+A Michigan VA Hospital medical malpractice lawyer can help if you or someone you care about was the victim of professional negligence.
 Millions of armed forces veterans and active-duty military receive treatment at these government-run hospitals.
 A medical mistake can result in serious harm and even death.

 Veteran Administration Hospitals in the United States are subject to medical malpractice lawsuits for negligent medical care at those facilities.
 The largest medical system in the nation, the Veteran Administration Hospital System helps veterans seek medical care at these facilities in order to receive the best care they can.
 When this quality of care is not provided and a veteran suffers injury due to medical mistakes at a VA Hospital, the patient can file a medical malpractice lawsuit against the United States of America.